HSB-611

 Plain Language

-It is unlawful for any person to design, develop, or make available a chatbot if that person knows — or recklessly disregards the possibility — that the chatbot encourages, promotes, or coerces users to commit suicide, perform self-injury, or commit physical or sexual violence against humans or animals.
-The scienter requirement is knowledge or reckless disregard, not mere negligence.
-The prohibition covers the full lifecycle chain: designers, developers, and those who make chatbots available to users.
-This goes beyond restricting self-harm content to also prohibit content encouraging violence against others and animals.
+Any person who designs, develops, or makes a chatbot available is prohibited from doing so if they know — or recklessly disregard the possibility — that the chatbot encourages, promotes, or coerces users to commit suicide, perform self-injury, or perform acts of physical or sexual violence against humans or animals.
+The mens rea threshold is knowledge or reckless disregard, not strict liability.
+This covers the full lifecycle: design, development, and deployment.
+The scope of prohibited conduct extends beyond self-harm to include encouragement of violence against others and animals, which is broader than typical self-harm-only provisions.

 Statutory Text